 Have you ever thought about what you would do if you were attacked while outside doing yardwork?
 Most people working in their yards aren’t expecting criminal violence.
 That makes them a good target for predatory criminals.

-A man in Florida was recently confronted by two teen-aged robbers as he was cutting some branches in his yard.
+A man in Florida was confronted by two teen-aged robbers as he was cutting some branches in his yard.
 The two boys pulled a gun and tried to take the man’s gold chain.
 He fought back, but he was unsuccessful.
 He ended up hit by three bullets.
 The robbers are still at large.
 Read more about the story at the link below.

 What would you do if you were approached by a criminal while doing yardwork?
 Here are a couple questions to ask yourself: